lucaboni92/PasswordDictionaryGen/README.md

 # PasswordDictionaryGen
-PasswordDictionaryGen is a smart Python script with the aim of generate a dictionary of possible passwords based on the word list that it receives in input
+PasswordDictionaryGen is a smart Python script with the aim of generating a dictionary of possible passwords based on the word list that it receives in input

 Genereting a passowrd dictionary
 ========